infou012/Verification/README.md

-Formals Proofs using Coq from classes at UPMC and Diderot
+Proofs exercises with Coq from formal verification classes at UPMC and Diderot University